ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     {{{ SESSION-CODE }}}

-The SESSION-CODE tag allows a sessioncode to be inserted in the template page in the format VirtelSession=xxxxxxxxxxxxxxxx.
-The value of the sessioncode changes after each message.
+The SESSION-CODE tag allows a session code to be inserted in the template page in the format VirtelSession=xxxxxxxxxxxxxxxx.
+The value of the session code changes after each message.
 For examples of its use, see :ref:`“Transmitting Data To The Host” <#_V457UG_transmitting_data>`, and :ref:`“3287 Printing” <#_V457UG_printing>`.

 .. index::
    pair: AJAX-SESSION-CODE; tags